 Instructor Course details:

 The fee to attend the Instructor Training Course is $75.
 You should have the suport of your organization prior to registering and be able to cover your course fee, lodging and travel expenses.
+If you teach your first course within the next year, the $75 course fee will be refunded.

 Teaching the WIMN Volunteer Training Course is a large commitment.
 In addition to the 40-hour in-class commitment, there are pre-course organizational tasks and post-course administrative tasks.
 We, therefore, encourage host organizations to train at least two staff people, or to partner with nearby host organizations to provide volunteer courses.
 Having co-instructors keeps the course moving more smoothly if there is an unforseen or extenuating event, such as an illness, and makes the time commitment more manageable.